“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Who’ya talking to?” asked Matlock.

-“What?”
 Thackeray stopped and faced his companion.
-But Matlock, trying to see who his companion was talking to, smacked into him head on.
+Trying to see who his companion was talking to, Matlock smacked into him head on.

 Mariko burst out laughing and quickly covered her mouth with her hand.